 Hooking up a gas stove is a fairly cheap and easy upgrade that won’t blow your budget if supply lines are already installed, according to HomeAdvisor.
-But as Angie’s List points out, an approximately $110 to $135 price tag can quickly snowball if you have to tap into a gas line or install a new one, particularly if the new line has to travel a long way to the source.
+But as Angie’s List points out, an approximately $125 to $135 price tag can quickly snowball if you have to tap into a gas line or install a new one, particularly if the new line has to travel a long way to the source.
 The worst-case scenario is that the house has no existing gas service at all.
-When new service has to be added, a few hundred dollars can turn into a $2,000 project.
+When new service has to be added, a few hundred dollars can skyrocket to a $2,000 project.

 Replacing Hot Water Heaters

-Replacing, removing, installing and moving hot water heaters is home repair work that requires licensed professionals to obtain permits.
-When permits are involved, this is one extra renovation expense you don’t want to cut corners on.
-Another aspect of this complex, difficult and potentially dangerous work deals with achieving proper ventilation, temperature control and pressure control.
-DIYers risk not only reduced efficiency through mishaps like incorrectly installed insulation but there’s also a risk of fire, explosion, leaks and exposure to gas fumes, all of which are potentially lethal.
+Replacing, removing, installing, and moving hot water heaters is home repair work that requires licensed professionals to obtain permits, one extra renovation expense you don’t want to cut corners on.
+Another aspect of this complex, difficult, and potentially dangerous work deals with achieving proper ventilation, temperature control, and pressure control.
+DIYers risk not only reduced efficiency through mishaps like incorrectly installed insulation but there’s also a risk of fire, explosion, leaks, and exposure to gas fumes, all of which are potentially lethal.